HomeEducationOhio clergy turn tables on FFRF atheist group: "Wisconsin youth would benefit...

 Getting your Trinity Audio player ready...

-“We have lost several generations to secular humanism when the Bible was perceived to be taken out of schools,” says Pastor Eric Steward, one of the clergy cosigners of the letter sent the week of December 22nd.
-“There is no reason why any Christian faith leader should oppose this program.
+“We lost several generations to secular humanism when the Bible was perceived to be taken out of schools by the courts,” says Pastor Eric Steward, one of the clergy cosigners of the letter sent the week of December 22nd.
+“There is no reason why any Christian faith leader should oppose LifeWise.
 Why settle for having fifteen students in your youth program when you can participate in the program and teach the Bible to over one-hundred students during school hours?” the Richland County Pastor said.

-The Wisconsin-based FFRF is an anti-GOD legal organization that takes great interest in how Ohioans live their lives.
-According to Pastor John Bouquet, “In this country, angry atheists are free to be wrong.
+According to Pastor John Bouquet, the Wisconsin-based FFRF is an anti-GOD legal organization that takes great interest in how Ohioans live their lives.
+“In this country, angry atheists are free to be wrong.
 The FFRF’s unsolicited legal advice complaining about our religious holiday displays, police chaplains, state motto, and now released-time religious instruction programs have led to embarrassing defeats.
 Their donor list in Ohio has got to be shrinking.”

 In the Ohio faith leaders’ letter to Wisconsin school boards, the clergy wrote, “Released-time religious instruction is a concept outlined by the 1952 U.S. Supreme Court decision Zorach v.
 Clauson.
 This landmark decision determined this practice was constitutional and therefore legal in all fifty states.
 Under released-time, students can be released from public school during the school day to attend religious classes, provided the program is off school property, privately-funded and parent-permitted.”